 - 1 cup heavy cream

-- 2. While the macaroni drains, set the pot over low heat.
+- While the macaroni drains, place the pot back on the stovetop over low heat.
 Add the cream and then the cheese.
 Stir, increasing the heat slightly as you need to in order to speed things along, until the cheese melts into a sauce, 3 to 5 minutes.

 I have to admit that both my daughter and I can’t stand KD, but my husband and son love the stuff.
 We all love homemade macaroni and cheese so I was hoping this would be a happy medium.
 It was so much more.
 It’s rich and creamy, with just a hint of bite from the cheese, and we were all fighting over the last few spoonfuls.
 Plus it was so quick and easy to make!
 The sauce came together beautifully and was thin enough to coat each piece of pasta.

-Be sure that you use your favorite Cheddar, a dash of salt, and dinner done.
+Be sure that you use your favorite Cheddar, a dash of salt, and dinner is done.

-If you’re looking for a quick and easy macaroni and cheese recipe that takes you back to being a kid, this is your recipe.
+If you’re looking for a quick and easy dinner that takes you back to being a kid, this 3 ingredient macaroni and cheese is your recipe.
 It truly reminded me of eating Kraft macaroni and cheese as a kid.
-It's a great recipe to have on hand when you are short on time and have a craving for mac and cheese.
+It’s a great recipe to have on hand when you are short on time and have a craving for mac and cheese.

 I used white Cheddar (Cabot Seriously Sharp) and it was delicious.
 Also, I actually found if I let it sit for a couple of minutes, it thickened up a bit.

 If you have a macaroni and cheese itch that needs to be scratched, this is the fastest way there.
 I finished this dish in under 20 minutes, including the time to wait for the water to boil.